 There’s a lot of focus on raw and natural materials in Scandinavian design.
 Untreated wood plays an important role, adding warmth and texture to the otherwise typically neutral schemes.
 Wooden floorboards are often the only floor covering you will find in Nordic homes, dressed with simple rugs to soften the look and feel.

 Try updating the flooring in your home - wood flooring looks striking in reception rooms, kitchens and bedrooms.
-To add warmth in the living room or bedroom, introduce a contemporary rug in a palette of neutrals.
+To add warmth in the living room or bedroom, introduce a modern & contemporary rug in a palette of neutrals – this is a great way to add a Scandinavian rug to the home and achieve a Scandi style living room!
+It’s worth noting that Scandi rugs are also sometimes referred to as Danish rugs or a Nordic rug style.

 2. Create a monochrome scheme